rangle/angular-training-slides/slides/src/content/undone.md

 Correct answer is 4.

-1: This may expose a misunderstanding of outputs and two-way binding itself, since the short-hand syntax looks like a simpe combination of these two attributes.
+1: This may expose a misunderstanding of outputs and two-way binding itself, since the short-hand syntax looks like a simple combination of these two attributes.

 2: This answer may expose confusion with the naming relationship